 It is expected that mining will continue to be the key driver of the economy, and that growth will be strong (although dependant on international commodity prices).
+An interest to pursue this sectoral expansion with foreign investor involvement has been expressed by the Ministry of Finance34.

 Accompanying projected developments in the sector is a programme of work that has already started and that will be further advanced in the next few years.
 These efforts are systemic interventions to improve the REDD+ model.
 A number of initiatives have been developed to reduce degradation from the mining sector.
+These are the implementation of the Ministry of Natural Resources and the Environment of Guyana (MNRE's) Strategic Framework 2013 - 2018 and the mandates of the committees that are implementing the recommendations of the Sustainable Land use Committee (SLUC).

-The Strategic Framework for the Natural Resources Sector for the period 2013-2018 makes a number of recommendations, including those that relate directly to the mining sector such as activities to improve reclamation of mined out areas, and initiatives to address impacts on deforestation and forest degradation from mining.
+As part of the new Ministry's planning processes, MNRE developed a Strategic Framework for the Natural Resources Sector for the period 2013-2018.
+The objectives of this process is to conduct a thorough review and analysis of the regulatory and institutional landscapes to help MNRE shape its strategy to address environmental and natural resource issues within the framework of Guyana's LCDS.
+This activity has informed the development of the Strategic Framework Document and Strategic Plan.
+The Strategic Framework makes a number of recommendations, including those that relate directly to the mining sector such as activities to improve reclamation of mined out areas, and initiatives to address impacts on deforestation and forest degradation from mining.